Lane Thomas Player Props: Nationals vs. Phillies

-On Saturday, Lane Thomas (.256 batting average in his past 10 games, with four doubles, two home runs, five walks and four RBI) and the Washington Nationals play the Philadelphia Phillies, whose starting pitcher will be Matt Strahm.
-First pitch is at 4:05 PM ET.
+On Sunday, Lane Thomas (batting .209 in his past 10 games) and the Washington Nationals play the Philadelphia Phillies, whose starting pitcher will be Ranger Suarez.
+First pitch is at 1:35 PM ET.

 Lane Thomas Game Info & Props vs. the Phillies